Privacy and Data Protection Statement

 3.5 Events managers

-Our website uses event management functionality to enable us to sell tickets to events.
+Our website uses event management functionality to enable us to sell tickets to events / manage courses we offer.

 Your information will be stored in the website’s database to enable us to manage the event.

-Payment information will be passed onto the third party data processor Stripe (see section 4 below).
+Payment information will be passed onto out third party data processors, PayPal (see section 40 below).

-Occasionally the BHT website contains a shopping facility (to sell event tickets for example) built upon the Woocommerce platform.
-By making a purchase you are entering a contract with BHT and as a consequence we will store information about you so that we can manage your purchases.
+Occasionally the BHT Sussex website contains a shopping facility (to sell event tickets for example) built upon the Woocommerce platform.
+By making a purchase you are entering a contract with BHT Sussex and as a consequence we will store information about you so that we can manage supply your purchases.

-Information will be passed onto the third party data processor Stripe (see section 4 below).
-We will also store your computers IP address to help protect against fraud.
+Information will be passed onto our third party data processors (see section 4 below).
+They will store your computers IP address to help protect against fraud.

 We need to keep records of sales information in order to comply with UK tax laws.